LOGCAP Support Brigade conducts change of command ceremony

 |0

-This work, LOGCAP Support Brigade conducts change of command ceremony [Image 6 of 6], by Jon Connor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LOGCAP Support Brigade conducts change of command ceremony, by Jon Connor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT